ThinkThinkAI/dbinfoz/README.md

-# 🌐 Universal Database Adapter
+# 🌐 DBINFOZ Universal Database Adapter

 A simple and unified interface to interact with different types of SQL databases including PostgreSQL, MySQL, and SQLite.